 6.18 The President:

-b) Shall be an ex-officio member of every Committee, except the Nominating Committee;
+c) Shall be an ex-officio member of every Committee;

-c) Shall be the official spokesman for The Chamber but may delegate such power in regard to public pronouncements to the Executive Director or such member(s) of The Chamber as he may decide;
+d) Shall be the official spokesman for The Chamber but may delegate such power in regard to public pronouncements to such member(s) of The Chamber as he may decide;

 6.19 The Vice-President: